GDEED/RV_Root/CONTRIBUTING.md

 ### Discussion

 Pull Requests and Issues both have comment sections where changes can be proposed as well as discussed.
 People can be tagged, and questions can be asked about topics relevant to the issue or PR.

+Slack is also a good place for quick questions or technical questions, more important discussion that is important to everyone should happen in a comments section on GitHub though.

 ## Introduction to Project Management Tools